Julie Dachez: Biography

 Dachez studied at a business school and worked for four years in the private sector.
-In 2012 she was diagnosed with Asperger's syndrome at an Autism Resource Center.
-She then began working on autism by creating a blog, making videos on YouTube and embarked on a doctoral programme in social psychology on the subject.
-In 2016, she became the first openly autistic person to defend a thesis on this subject in France, Envisager l’autisme autrement: une approche psychosociale ('Seeing autism differently: a psychosocial approach').
+In 2012, she was diagnosed with the now-defunct autism subtype Asperger syndrome at an Autism Resource Center.
+She then incorporated her autistic identity into her work by creating a blog, making videos on YouTube and embarking on a doctoral programme in social psychology focusing on autism.
+In 2016, she became the first openly autistic person to defend a thesis on this subject in France, Envisager l'autisme autrement: une approche psychosociale ('Seeing autism differently: a psychosocial approach').

 Positions on autism

 Dachez sees autism as "a difference in functioning pathologised by a society obsessed with normality", which she sees from a social and non-medical point of view, mainly in terms of the stigmatisation and discrimination suffered by autistic people.
-She argues that she suffer more from other people's prejudices about autism and the inadequacy of social structures and its needs than from the fact that she is herself autistic.
+She argues that she suffers more from other people's prejudices about autism and the inadequacy of social structures and its needs than from the fact that she is herself autistic.
 She believes that the specific behaviours of autistic people are related to coping strategies.

-She describes autism in women as a "double sentence", due to the gender bias associated with the more subtle manifestations of autistic disorders in women and the fact that the diagnostic criteria for autism were developed from male diagnoses, leading to diagnostic errors in women.
-She also critics the lack of knowledge in France about autism, especially about Asperger syndrome in women.
+She describes autism in women as a "double sentence", due to the gender bias associated with the more subtle manifestations of autism in women and the fact that the diagnostic criteria for autism were developed by observing male autistics, leading to diagnostic errors in women.
+She has also criticized the lack of knowledge in France about autism, especially about Asperger syndrome in women.